praths007/praths007.github.io/_posts/2019-03-25-intuition-neural-networks.md

 ![gradient_descent_cost_vs_iteration](/assets/neural_net_2_cost_vs_iteration_num.png){:height="400px" width="500px"}{: .center-image }

- If no significant reduction is observed even after multiple iterations it is understood that there is something wrong with the network setup or data and the model is not **learning** translating to unsatisfactory results.
+ If no significant reduction is observed even after multiple iterations it is understood that there is something wrong with the network setup or data and the model is not **learning** resulting in a mediocre model.